Shitagi

 The shitagi was the second garment to be put on, coming second only to the Fundoshi (Japan loincloth).
 The shitagi was like a short kimono with a button at the neck and a thin attached waist cord (obi).

-There are several different types of shitagi.
-The shitagi would be put on as though it were a kimono, the left hand being put first into its sleeve, and then the right, the neck would then buttoned and the waist cord finally tied at the back.
+There are several types of shitagi.
+The shitagi would be put on as though it were a kimono, the left hand being put first into its sleeve, and then the right, the neck would then button, and the waist cord tie at the back.

-In the common and modern use of Japanese language, however, "shitagi" just means an underwear.